 “Yes, it’s all true.
 We had a fine time doing it, too.”

 “Then you really dressed up and impersonated a high official?”

 Ko returned home early and looking glum.
 He hugged his wife, and embraced his friend.

 “You look as wrung out as my shirt did yesterday,” said Hsi-wei.

 “Was it so bad a day?” asked Mai-ling.

 Ko sighed.
-“Two days ago, Mrs. Shin came with her husband to file and accused a young man—a boy, really, the Chows’ youngest son Gulan—of assaulting her.
+“Two days ago, Mrs. Shin came with her husband to file an accusation against a young man—a boy, really, the Chows’ youngest son Gulan—for assaulting her.
 The magistrate ordered us to bring him in.
 The boy denied everything but the magistrate put him in the cell for the night.
 This morning his feet were beaten with the bamboo until he confessed.
 The Shins were there, of course.
 So was the boy’s mother.”